 10 Mini Ball Attack

-11 Swing arm (To knock player back)
+11 Swing arm (to knock player back)

 The arena for Perfect Chaos is completely different to its counterpart in the final game.

 The buildings around the perimeter of the arena are much taller than the final version's.
 Furthermore, there is only one stretch of buildings, rather than the final version's loop shape.
 This suggests that the player would keep using the same part of the stage for the entire fight rather than moving through different areas.
-The textures for this stage are available, but they're using the wrong list, causing them to not fit well with the geometry.
+The textures for this stage are present, but they're using the wrong list, causing them to not fit well with the geometry.